 This is how we want our Story to look:

-For our example therefore, we visit Google Fonts, look up the Indie Flower font, and click the Quick-use icon.
+For our example therefore, we visit Google Fonts, look up the Indie Flower font, and click +Select this style.

 We copy the text that is shown: